 Japan also used QE in 2012 when Prime Minister Shinzo Abe was elected and sought to stimulate the economy.

-A few rounds of quantitative easing took place throughout the financial crisis from 2008 to 2011, both in the U.S. and in the U.K.
+A few rounds of quantitative easing took place throughout the financial crisis from 2008 to 2011.

 During the 2008 financial crisis, the Swiss National Bank also implemented a QE program.
 In terms of its ratio to GDP, the Swiss program was the largest ever enacted in the world.